English

 This course, designed by LSUE, earns a second introductory college-level English credit.

-This course is designed to provide students with communication skills needed in a business environment.
-The practical principles of grammar, punctuation, and vocabulary need in business transactions are included.
-Emphasis is also given to communicatins ar related to technological advances such as information management and telecommunications.
+This courses are designed to provide students with verbal and written communication skills needed to succeed in the workplace.
+The practical principles of grammar, punctuation, and vocabulary needed in business transactions are included.
+Emphasis is also given to communications related to technological advances such as information management and telecommunications.

 Speech